Roxie died at Summerkids Camp. Circumstances were shocking.

 This pool is not much larger than a good-sized backyard pool.
 Yet, not one of the 4 or 5 counselors who were supposed to be watching children spotted Roxie drowning or floating dead in the small shallow end.

-Assistant Camp Director Jaimi Harrison participated in aiding the DiMassas and did not know how to read an AED or assess CPR
+Assistant Camp Director Jaimi Harrison participated in aiding the camp owners and did not know how to read an AED or assess CPR

-According to documents, Harrison obeyed the DiMassa family and carried out their orders.
-Harrison participated in acts which supported the DiMassa family in its efforts to withhold circumstances of the drowning from the public.
+According to documents, Harrison obeyed the camp owner family and carried out their orders.
+According to documents, Harrison participated in acts which supported the camp owner family in its efforts to withhold circumstances of the drowning from the public.
 According to records, she misinterpreted the AED (automated external defibrillator) machine, she failed to attached pediatric AED pads and she did not know how to assess or aid in proper CPR.
 According to the American Heart Association, Harrison’s CPR/first aid/automated external defibrillator (AED) training did not meet requirements.
-Her certifications, along with 12 other Summerkids staffers including Cara DiMassa’s, were apparently issued without the full training.
+Her certifications, along with 12 other Summerkids staffers including the camp director-woner, were apparently issued without the full training.

 The Los Angeles County Department of Public Health cited Summerkids and the DiMassa family for nine pool violations, including the incorrect pool occupancy sign.
 The DiMassa family posted a sign for 75 swimmers when it was supposed to be 60.
 Former …

-Cara’s doctor-brother Giancarlo was supposed to be at the camp, but he was not and Cara lied about his role.
+The camp co-owner, who is an emergency room doctor and brother of the camp director, was supposed to be at the camp, but he was not, and his sister lied about his role.

-Giancarlo DiMassa, an ER doctor, was in Hawaii when Roxie drowned, according to documents.
+The doctor-brother was in Hawaii when Roxie drowned, according to documents.
 This was only the second week of operation.
-He and the DiMassa family stipulated in writing and communications, before Summerkids commenced activity, that he would rearrange his ER shifts to be at Summerkids on a regular basis, which clearly implied consistent medical supervision from a professional.
+He and this camp-owning family stipulated in writing and communications, before Summerkids commenced activity, that he would rearrange his ER shifts to be at Summerkids on a regular basis, which clearly implied consistent medical supervision from a professional.
 Multiple documents made it clear that he was rarely if ever at Summerkids during 2019.
-The DiMassa family removed his name from the Summerkids website after the drowning.
+The camp-owning family removed his name from the Summerkids website after the drowning.

 The counselors at the pool knew they did not have required lifeguard training but accepted the certifications.

-Summerkids counselors Daniel “Hank” Rainey, Faith Porter, Natalie DelCastillo and Joseph Natalizio said they were at the pool when Roxie drowned.
-They posed as American Red Cross lifeguards, despite the fact that they were fraudulently certified, according to admissions and documents.
-The Red Cross subsequently revoked their fraudulent certifications when Doug Forbes confronted them about the scheme.
+Summerkids counselors Daniel “Hank” Rainey, Faith Porter, Natalie DelCastillo, Joseph Natalizio and Dillon Beacerraf-Gajda said they were at the pool when Roxie drowned.
+They posed as lifeguards, despite the fact that Summerkids camp Director perpetrated a scheme that fraudulently certified them without required training or any testing, according to admissions and documents.
 These counselors were in charge of critical lifesaving roles — roles in which children as young as three were in their care.
-The DiMassas avidly promoted such certifications to unknowing families who trusted them with their children’s lives.
+The camp-owning family avidly promoted such certifications to unknowing families who trusted them with their young ones’ lives.
+The lifeguard certification organization subsequently revoked the fraudulent certifications after Doug Forbes alerted them about the camp owning family’s scheme.

-The Red Cross enabled an instructor to fraudulently certify himself and others.
-The DiMassas knew about all of it.
+An instructor fraudulently certified himself and others.
+The camp owners knew about all of it.

-The DiMassa’s attorneys have repeatedly attempted to muzzle Doug Forbes in order to prevent the truth from being shared.
+The camp owners’ attorneys repeatedly attempted to muzzle Doug Forbes and his now-deceased wife in order to prevent the truth from being shared.

 While certain information is privileged, other information is not.
-The DiMassa’s attorneys (which means the DiMassas too) have made numerous attempts to threaten Doug Forbes and his now deceased wife Elena Matyas so that certain damning information that Forbes - a journalist - has uncovered on his own remains quiet.
+The camp owners’ attorneys has made numerous attempts to threaten Doug Forbes and his now deceased wife Elena Matyas so that certain damning information that Forbes - a journalist - has uncovered on his own remains quiet.
 This information is on this website solely to help parents and guardians understand the lengths to which some operations will go to prevent facts from being aired.
 Doug has traveled the nation to explore summer camp harm.
 He has found that eerily similar circumstances bind camps that not only commit harm but also administer aggressive coverup campaigns.

 According to documents, first responders, Summerkids staffers and parents said that Summerkids was in utter “chaos” when Roxie was found dead.
 Parents said their children at the pool were traumatized.
 First responders said the children were still on the pool deck when while Summerkids staffers were violently administering faulty rescue treatment.
 Summerkids counselor Faith Porter admitted that she even walked the children directly past Roxie who lay dead on the deck.

 Parents demanded answers.
-The DiMassas refused to admit that Roxie even drowned.
-Cara DiMassa said she needs more information, even after having thousands of documents, including medical reports from multiple sources and a dozen depositions at her fingertips.
+The camp-owning family refused to admit that Roxie even drowned.
+The camp director-owner said she needed more information, even after having thousands of documents, including medical reports from multiple sources and a dozen depositions at her fingertips.
 Every first responder and medical document has concluded that Roxie drowned and not because of any medical condition.
-DiMassa’s own staff has admitted to neglecting Roxie, despite knowing she was a learning swimmer like other children in the pool.
+The camp director-owner’s own staff has admitted to neglecting Roxie, despite knowing she was a learning swimmer like other children in the pool.

 This website is availed to help caregivers make informed decisions about recreational child care facilities like Summerkids — otherwise known as camps — and aquatics-related activities.
 It also helps caregivers understand that facilities that do commit harm should be held accountable.